Saumya-x/Saumya-x.github.io/_posts/2023-04-12-Cow-in-danger-mooo.md

 Only when both the analog inputs - the temperature and light sensors - have the mimimum value or less (our dark and cold values) should the on-board red LEDs switch on to alarm our cow about the Ghost nearby!

 **Screenshot of the Alarms sounding off to alert the cow about the ghost:**
+*My temperature sensor short-circuited, so I have assigned a higher value as the cold value here.
+It definitely works and can be adapted to an actual cold temperature with a working temperature sensor!*

 ![Screenshot](https://github.com/Saumya-x/Saumya-x.github.io/blob/master/assets/img/cowdangermoo.jpg?raw=true){: .mx-auto.d-block :}